Graduate Record Examination

 ---|---|---|---|---|---|

-Adaptive Format | Each section adapts based on performance in the first module | ||||
+Section-Level Adaptive Design | Verbal & Quant sections adapt in difficulty based on your performance in the first module. | ||||

 The GRE is asection-level adaptive test, which means your performance in the first module of each section determines the difficulty level of the second.
 Each question within a section carries equal weight, and there’s no penalty for wrong answers.